meryemerdogan/meryemerdogan/README.md

 ### Hi there 👋
-I'm a freshman at Bilkent University,CS.
+I'm Meryem Erdoğan, a freshman at Bilkent University, CS.